-Several cultural resources projects have been conducted near the current project area.
+Several additional projects are worth mention.
 In 1980, HPG carried out a survey for the proposed IT Ascension Parish hazardous waste management facility and reported seven sites and nine spot finds.
 None of the cultural resources, however, were considered to be in danger from the proposed development (HPG 1980).
 A notable research project, which formed the basis of an M.A. thesis, was Guevin's study of historic Houma village sites, including the Grand Houmas Village (Guevin 1983).